Options Reference

 CSV parsing

 When set, parse each CSV cell as "low;middle;high".
-Error bars will be drawn for each point between low and high, with the series itself going through middle.
+Custom high/low bands will be drawn for each point between low and high, with the series itself going through middle.

 Type: boolean